-Policy KN12: Movement and Transport
+Policy KN11: Movement and Transport

-- 1. Development that generates journeys must have a balanced transport provision including active travel and sustainable transport, meeting the following requirements of this policy, proportionate to the scale and nature of the development. - 2.
-Development must give priority to pedestrians and cyclists, meeting the requirements of the Design and Place policy. - 3.
+- Development that generates journeys must have a balanced transport provision including active travel and sustainable transport, meeting the following requirements of this policy, proportionate to the scale and nature of the development. - 2.
+Development must give priority to pedestrians and cyclists, meeting the requirements of Policy KN04 Sustainable Design. - 3.
 Development should encourage low vehicle speeds through its design and layout. - 4.
 Development should take opportunities to provide or improve links to surrounding public transport facilities. - 5.
-All new dwellings must include secure and covered storage for cycles and personal vehicles, with charging points. - 6.
-Parking provision within the plots of new housing schemes should be adequate to avoid excessive parking on the road. - 7.
-All new dwellings and commercial development must provide sufficient on-site parking so that it does not add to existing on-street parking problems. - 8.
-Parking facilities in commercial, employment or other development must include electric car and mobility scooter charging points. - 9.
-Development likely to add to existing traffic safety and capacity problems on Potter's Cross junction should include measures to mitigate those impacts. - 10.
+Development likely to add to existing traffic safety and capacity problems on Potter's Cross junction should include measures to mitigate those impacts. - 6.
 Development should take opportunities to enhance and avoid causing adverse impacts to the Staffordshire Way and other footpaths, cycle routes, bridleways, or towpaths in terms of their functioning, amenity, safety and accessibility.